 Microsoft has been dropping prices on its Surface lineup over the last few months, with the cheapest Surface Pro 7 tablet + keyboard bundle now available for just $599 (which also means prices are dropping elsewhere).

-It’s the newest* , best Surface yet, and with over seven iterations to the Surface line of 2-in-1 PCs, that means it should be a highly polished piece of kit well worth the price premium.
-So is it worth it in 2021 at this lower price point?
+Even with the Surface Pro 8 now available, this Surface Pro 7 is still a competitive offer, and with over seven iterations to the Surface line of 2-in-1 PCs, that means it should be a highly polished piece of kit well worth the price premium.
+So is it worth it at this lower price point?

 Update: In the meantime, Microsoft has updated the Surface lineups with the Surface Pro 8 model discussed here.